Biden administration cancels drilling leases in Alaska’s Arctic National Wildlife Refuge - The Boston Globe

-JUNEAU, Alaska (AP) — The U.S. Interior Department on Wednesday canceled seven oil and gas leases in Alaska’s Arctic National Wildlife Refuge that were part of a sale held in the waning days of the Trump administration, arguing the sale was legally flawed.
+JUNEAU, Alaska — The US Interior Department on Wednesday canceled seven oil and gas leases in Alaska’s Arctic National Wildlife Refuge that were part of a sale held in the waning days of the Trump administration, arguing the sale was legally flawed.

 Interior Secretary Deb Haaland said with her decision to cancel the remaining leases “no one will have rights to drill for oil in one of the most sensitive landscapes on earth.”
 However, a 2017 law mandates another lease sale by late 2024.
 Administration officials said they intend to comply with the law.